Poland joins flock seeking business in Iran after nuclear deal

 “The Germans and French have already been to Iran, the Spanish are going too.
 We also have to be there,” said a Polish government source, speaking on condition of anonymity.

-British finance minister George Osborne will lead a trade delegation to Iran next year if the Islamic Republic honors the nuclear deal, the Financial Times reported.

-Reporting by Pawel Sobczak; Writing by Wiktor Szary; Editing by Mark Heinrich
+British finance minister George Osborne will lead a trade delegation to Iran next year if the Islamic Republic honours the nuclear deal, the Financial Times reported.
+(Reporting by Pawel Sobczak; Writing by Wiktor Szary; Editing by Mark Heinrich)